geoffhigginbottom/otel-tf-demo/README.md

 Two sets of subnets will be created, a Private and a Public Subnet, so by default 4 subnets will be created.
 Each Subnet will be created using a CIDR allocated from the 'vpc_cidr_block', so by default the 1st subnet will use 172.32.0.0/24, the 2nd subnet will use 172.32.1.0/24 etc.

 Note: The ECS Cluster Module will create its own unique VPC and Subnets and creates a Fargate deployment.
-At present all the variables controlling this are contained within the ECS Cluster modules variables.tf file (modules/aws_ecs/variables.tf).

 ```yaml
 ## VPC Settings ##